matwilso/matwilso.github.io/_posts/learned-sims.md

 ## Motivation

-There is massive value in developing enabling technologies, in ideas and artifacts that we can benefit from over and over again and that enable us to solve harder problems with less effort.
+There is massive value in developing enabling technologies---in ideas and artifacts that we can benefit from over and over again and that enable us to solve harder problems with less effort.
 The most obvious, steady example in AI is improved computing hardware, which we keep benefitting from by [offloading more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
 Other examples include: